Managing Medicines for a Person With Alzheimer's

 - Call the doctor or pharmacist if you have questions about any medicine.

-Medicines to Treat Alzheimer’s Disease
+Medicines to treat Alzheimer's disease

-Visit How Is Alzheimer’s Disease Treated? for more information on medicines to treat Alzheimer’s and behavior symptoms.
+Most medicines work best for people in the early or middle stages of Alzheimer’s.
+However, it is important to understand that none of these medicines can cure or stop Alzheimer’s.
+Visit How Is Alzheimer's Disease Treated? for more information on medicines to treat Alzheimer's and behavior symptoms.

 Many people with Alzheimer's disease also have other medical conditions such as diabetes, high blood pressure, or heart disease.
 They may take different medicines for these conditions.
 It's important to track all the medicines they take and take the list with you to every visit to a doctor.